What is the Canadian Music Class Challenge?

 Everything you need to know about this year's contest

 Every year, we challenge music educators from across Canada to teach their students a Canadian song from our list, create a video of the performance, and send it in to us for a chance at winning great prizes and a whole lot of love and recognition from the CBC!

-Continue reading below to find out more about the 2022 Canadian Music Class Challenge and sign up your class now.
+Continue reading below to find out more about the 2023 Canadian Music Class Challenge and sign up your class in August.

 Every fall, CBC Music in association with MusiCounts — the charity of the Juno Awards — launches the Canadian Music Class Challenge, a contest to engage music classes across the country with Canadian music.